 14. Monitoring of Review Decisions

-The Independent Reviewing Officer (IRO) plays an important part in the quality assurance function of the local authority's service for Looked After Children, it will be important that they recognise and report on good practice by individuals or teams.
+The Independent Reviewing Officer (IRO) plays an important part in the quality assurance function of the local authority's Children in our Care Service, it will be important that they recognise and report on good practice by individuals or teams.

 It is important for the IRO to have a collaborative relationship with the social workers and their managers.

 Where there is evidence of poor practice the IRO should, wherever practicable, address these issues through the normal channels, contacting the social worker's manager and where necessary their Quality and Review Manager.

 In line with the IRO Handbook (DfE, 2010), where the IRO believes that the local authority has failed in any significant respect towards the child, for example in relation to care planning, the implementation of the care plan or review decisions relating to it, resources or poor practice; the IRO has a duty to challenge and resolve the identified issues.
 In these circumstances the following procedure will apply:

 - Informal resolution will be initiated by the IRO and sent via LCS forms to the relevant manager in Children's Social Care with an appropriate timescale for completion;

 - If no resolution is reached at this stage or if the IRO deems the matter more serious, a formal problem resolution should be initiated to the relevant Children's Social Care Manager with an appropriate timescale set.
 The Problem Resolution will be escalated through the management structure until resolution is achieved;